 Clay with jars of Jerky ready to be shipped in the 1980's.

-Rob Robertson (right) hand trimming hams in the 1980's.
+Rob Robertson (right) with Gale Harris (left) hand trimming hams in the 1980's.

 Pictured below left to right- Clay Robertson, Rob Robertson, Joe Lowe and Tup Robertson